-While it’s possible this can keep you from sharing dirty laundry with potential employers, it’s far more likely to make them suspicious.
+While that approach can disassociate your name from negative content, it’s far more likely to make employers suspicious.
 Most will wonder why you have no presence online — and they may even question if you have something to hide.

-But more importantly, it leaves you with a blank slate, which might sound appealing, but is actually dangerous.
-It means any single negative result can be a serious hit to your reputation.
-It’s far better to develop a mostly positive reputation and risk a few blips on the radar than to have nothing and risk having the only search results be negative ones.
+But more importantly, it leaves you with a blank slate.
+That might sound appealing, but it’s actually dangerous.
+It means there’s nothing to hold back damaging content should something surface.
+It’s far better to develop a mostly positive reputation with a few blemishes than to have nothing at all.

-Further, an online reputation isn’t just about hiding the negative, it’s important to accentuate the positive.
-If you’re hiding out, you’ll miss out on the opportunity to control your online reputation and develop positive connections and reflections of your personality online.
-Remember that you can positively interact with recruiters, hiring managers, companies, influencers, and others in your network that might be able to connect you to a great job.
+Further, a good online reputation isn’t just about cleansing the negative.
+It’s also important to accentuate the positive.
+If you delete your entire internet presence, you will give up control of your online reputation as well as your ability to connect.
+Remember that you can positively interact with recruiters, hiring managers, companies, and others in your network.

 Remove Negative Results

 Once you know what you’re up against, you’ll need to remove search results from Google if you can.
 That’s a piece of cake to do on websites, blogs or profiles that you control.
 However, you may meet resistance if you need to remove content from third party websites.

 If you’re dealing with comments, posts, or photos that you’ve put up yourself, just log in and delete them.
 It’s best to completely remove content rather than hide it behind privacy settings.
 You should also clean up your friends and connections, and review your likes, comments, shares and follows.